aryanpatel3/babybird/README.md

 # babybird
-PC game made in Java where the player controls a bird, attempting to fly between columns of pipes without hitting them.
-Passing through narrow gaps between pipes get you more points.
+Baby bird is a side-scrolling PC game made in Java with 2D graphics where the player controls a bird that is continously moving to the right, attempting to fly between columns of pipes without hitting them.
+Gravity effect makes gameplay more fun.
+Points earned for passing between pipes are dependent on the gap between the pipes.
+The narrower the gap between pipes, the more points you get.
+Added functionality to save all time highest score even after the game is closed.
+Players gets multiple lives and can replay the game after all lives are lost.
+Added sound effects for imporved gameplay.